davidribeiro-dev/certifications/README.md

 ![License](https://img.shields.io/badge/license-All%20Rights%20Reserved-red)
 ![Last Commit](https://img.shields.io/github/last-commit/davidribeiro-dev/Certifications)

 Verifiable IT and cybersecurity credentials I've earned, organized by domain.
-Every entry links to the original issuer's verification page (Credly) and a downloadable PDF copy.
+Every entry links to the original issuer's verification page (Credly) and a downloadable PDF copy of the certificate.

 A consolidated view of all earned badges is also available on my [Credly profile](https://www.credly.com/users/david-ribeiro1).